-12. Concepts that are no longer required by IFRS Standards, and which are therefore redundant, are deprecated and identified as such with deprecated labels Deprecated elements are placed in a separate folder with an XML Schema file for each of:
+- 12. Concepts that are no longer required by IFRS Standards, and which are therefore redundant, are deprecated and identified as such with deprecated labels.
+Deprecated elements are placed in a separate folder with an XML Schema file for each of: - o items deprecated before the IFRS Taxonomy modularisation in 2014;

-- o items deprecated before the taxonomy modularisation in 2014; - items deprecated from the Full IFRS schema file; - o items deprecated from the IFRS for SMEs schema file; and - o items deprecated from the Management Commentary schema file - 13.
-In the final taxonomy set, a dedicated entry point for access to all deprecated concepts is provided along with an entry point for those concepts with documentation labels.
+- o items deprecated from the full IFRS schema file; - o items deprecated from the IFRS for SMEs schema file; and - o items deprecated from the Management Commentary schema file. - 13.
+In the final taxonomy set of files, a dedicated entry point is provided for access to all deprecated concepts.
+Additionally there is a second entry point for all deprecated concepts with documentation labels.